 The Company has operating leases for land associated with its utility operations, as well as communication sites which support network and radio communications within its service territory.
 The Company's leases have remaining terms of 1 to 74 years.
 Most of the Company's leases include options to extend the lease term for periods of 5 to 50 years.
-Exercise of these options is at the Company's discretion.
+Options are exercised at the Company's discretion.